 If you have these symptoms, don’t fret.
-You can still take some steps to improve the health of your gut:
+You can still take some steps to improve your digestive health.

 1. Focus on Gut Health Diet

 Remember, these bacteria are alive.
 They need something to feed on as well so what you consume can affect their profile, number, and diversity.
-The question is, what is considered gut health food?
+The question is, what is considered gut-healthy food?

 - Fiber – One of the best foods for gut health is fiber since bacteria love to feast on it.
 How much you need depends on your gender and age.
 According to the dietary guidelines, an average adult male needs to eat 34 grams a day while women should consume 28 grams.

 - Prebiotics – Prebiotics are different from probiotics as these are not live bacteria but non-digestible food.
+In fact, they’re a highly specialized form of fiber that your beneficial gut bacteria love.
 The body doesn’t absorb them, so they end up in the colon where the fermentation process takes place.
 It then produces food for the bacteria, potentially increasing their number.

 2. Cleanse Your Colon